Olical/StateMachine/README.md

 It's pretty obvious that this class is an implementation of a [state machine](https://en.wikipedia.org/wiki/Finite-state_machine) written in JavaScript.
 The main difference between this one and the many others out there is that it is built on top of my [EventEmitter](https://github.com/Wolfy87/EventEmitter) class.
 EventEmitter a is ridiculously fast, small and well tested event library that runs on pretty much every browser and JavaScript platform.
 It is also ready to load via AMD.

+## Getting the source

+There are a few ways you can get a copy of StateMachine.
+The most obvious would be to download `StateMachine.js` from this repository and load it into your page alongside [`EventEmitter.js`](https://github.com/Wolfy87/EventEmitter).
+You could do that with a script tag pretty easily.

+    <script type='text/javascript' src='EventEmitter.js'></script>
+    <script type='text/javascript' src='StateMachine.js'></script>

+Simple right?
+That will work perfectly and do everything you need it to. *But* you can take it a step further and use [Bower](https://github.com/twitter/bower) to download StateMachine and EventEmitter, then RequireJS (or any other AMD loader) to load them into your page.
+To install the package with Bower you can use the following line.

+    bower install stateMachine

+Yep, that's it.
+That will fetch StateMachine and EventEmitter as a dependency and place them both in the `components` directory of your project.
+With that all in place you can load StateMachine with AMD and it will load EventEmitter automatically!

+    define([
+        './components/stateMachine/StateMachine'
+    ], function(StateMachine) {
+        var stm = new StateMachine(),
+            mindBlown = true;
+    });

+When loading with this method you don't even pollute the global namespace.
+Everything is passed around with AMD, so no `window.*` values.
+If you skip AMD and use a script tag it will place it and EventEmitter in the global namespace though.
+This is `window` in browsers and `exports` in environments such as [node.js](http://nodejs.org/).

 ## License (MIT)

 Copyright (c) 2012 Oliver Caldwell